superb-archive/MoViStream/README.md

 ## Overview

-MobiStream is an end-to-end platform for streaming, monitoring and visualizing sensor data from smart vehicles.
+MoViStream is an end-to-end platform for monitoring and visualizing sensor data streams from smart vehicles.

 ### Why smart vehicles?